HugoFMesquita/cenvar/Procedure/Job-Progress-Service-Proposal-Temporary-Tarps-or-Roof-Inspection.md

 4. Mark: F- Fair.
 5. Mark: P- Poor, Immediate Action.

-Sales Representative: Complete a Roof Inspection Report to detail the inspection results.
+Complete a Roof Inspection Report to detail the inspection results.

 -   The Roof Inspection Report is located in the Job Progress Form/Proposal Templates.

-Sales Representative: Email the completed Roof Inspection Report to the customer.
+Email the completed Roof Inspection Report to the customer.

 -   **Note**: *Any roof inspection that a customer pays for cannot have photos taken by a drone included in the inspection report unless the Remote Pilot In Command is licensed.
 It is illegal to take photos for use in any document or report that is itself the product being sold.
 We are not allowed to sell photos or videos taken by a drone unless the drone pilot is licensed.*

-Sales Representative: Add a detailed Job Note stating “Inspection is complete”.
+Add a detailed Job Note stating “Inspection is complete”.

-Sales Representative: Move the job to the “Work In Progress” stage in Job Progress.
+Move the job to the “Work In Progress” stage in Job Progress.

 1. This will notify the Office Manger that the job has been completed.
 2. The OM will create an invoice for the completed service.
 3. The OM daily reviews this job stage.

-## **Temporary Tarp: Sales Representative**
+## **Temporary Tarp: Repair crew**

-Temporary Tarp: only serviced by sales team.
+Temporary Tarp: only serviced by repair crew.

 Attend the scheduled Job Progress appointment.